Table of Contents[Hide][Show]

 Lawsuits Against Reliance Standard

 If your appeal is denied—or if you have an individual policy not governed by ERISA—you may be able to file a lawsuit.
-Reliance Standard has dedicated ERISA litigation teams, making early legal involvement critical.
+Reliance Standard has dedicated ERISA litigation teams, so it is critical that you involve legal help early.

-When your insurance company refuses to pay your disability benefits, an experienced ERISA attorney like those at the Ortiz Law Firm can help you get the benefits you deserve.
-Many of the Reliance Standard appeals that we handle are result in the claim being reinstated.
-We also help those claimants who have exhausted their administrative appeals file lawsuits.
+When your insurance company refuses to pay your disability benefits, an experienced ERISA attorney like those at the Ortiz Law Firm can:

 Get Help With Your Reliance Standard Disability Claim